DLorenzoLaguno17/TDD/README.md

 So, we could say as [Laura Deng](http://lauradeng.com/eng/?p=187) tells us in her website that *"while a GDD is derived from the game concept and is a functional description of the game from the user’s point of view, while a TDD is an architectural description of the game from the implementer’s point of view"*.

 # Sections of a Technical Design Document
 The information contained in a TDD can vary depending on the company or the project.
-Nevertheless there are sections which are more usual than others, so we will divide them in what I have called **core sections** and **optional sections**.
+Nevertheless there are sections which are more usual than others, so we will divide them in what I have called **core sections** and **extra sections**.

 ## Core sections